Mulleria, Kasaragod: About Karadka

-According to Census 2011 information the location code or village code of Karadka village is 627111.
-Karadka village is located in Kasaragod Tehsil of Kasaragod district in Kerala, India.
-It is situated 23 km away from Kasaragod, which is both district & sub-district headquarter of Karadka village.
-As per 2009 stats, Karadka village is also a gram panchayat.
+According to the 2011 census, the location code (or village code) of Karadka village is 627111.
+Karadka village is located in the Kasaragod Tehsil of Kasaragod district in Kerala, India, about 23 km away from Kasaragod, which is both the district and sub-district headquarters of the Karadka village.
+As per 2009 statistics, Karadka village is also a gram panchayat.

-The total geographical area of village is 1859 hectares.
-Karadka has a total population of 9,613 peoples.
-There are about 2,158 houses in Karadka village.
-Kasaragod is nearest town to Karadka which is approximately 23 km away.
+The total geographical area of the village is 1859 hectares and it has a total population of 9,613 people.
+There are about 2,158 houses in the Karadka village.
+Kasaragod is the nearest town to Karadka.